-The Winyah Bay jetties are some of the largest and longest jetties along the entire Eastern Seaboard, easily extending more than a mile into the ocean.
+The Winyah Bay jetties are some of the largest and longest jetties along the entire Eastern Seaboard.
+They easily extend more than a mile into the ocean.
 They play an important role in armoring the entrance to the bay, where four river systems converge and empty into the Atlantic.
-Currents can be strong and sometimes unpredictable at the jetties, but there are tons of places to safely set up and find feeding fish.
+Currents can be strong and sometimes unpredictable at the jetties.
+But tons of places offer anglers opportunities to safely set up and find feeding fish.
 Tides and currents play a major role on boat placement.

 “I find places along the rocks where I can fish comfortably while avoiding a dangerous situation,” Pate said.

-Luckily, target species will be available on both sides of the jetty for most of their length.
-Pate will typically target flounder, sheepshead, black drum and redfish, which prefer the cooler waters around the jetties, and a wide-open menu of forage foods will be available in summer.
+Luckily, target species are available on both sides of the jetty for most of their length.
+Pate typically targets flounder, sheepshead, black drum and redfish, which prefer the cooler waters around the jetties, and a wide-open menu of forage foods will be available in summer.
 He will use live bait and artificials throughout the year, but for the mixed bag of predators, live bait is hard to beat around the jetty rocks.

 “Reds, trout and flounder will gobble up a live shrimp or small fish without hesitation,” he said.
 “I like to float them on an adjustable float around the jetty rocks.”